 Even after a double mastectomy, it’s likely that you still have some breast cells.

 The ACS does not have specific guidelines for breast imaging in women who have been treated for breast cancer.
-However, mammograms should no longer be needed because there’s probably not enough breast tissue left, they say.

 Cancer can return in the skin or on the chest wall.
 Physical exams and breast self-exams can help catch abnormalities early.
-If you do have an area of concern, the next step may be a breast ultrasound or MRI.
+If you have an area of concern, the next step may be a breast ultrasound or MRI.

 Prophylactic mastectomy is one strategy in breast cancer risk reduction for breast cancer gene mutation carriers.